ivelum/smartdate/readme.rst

 All configuration options:

 * language - 'en' or 'ru'.
 Default is 'en';
+* fullMonthNames - true or false, default is false.
+Use full or short month names;
 * tagName - tag type to look for.
 Default is 'span';
 * className - tag class to look for.
 Default is 'smartdate';
 * timestampAttr - name of 'data-' attribute in which unix timestamps are